Convert CSV to Excel using Python (example included)

 C:\Users\Ron\Desktop\Test\Product_List.csv

-Where ‘Product_List‘ is the current CSV file name, and ‘csv‘ is the file extension.
+Where ‘Product_List‘ is the current CSV file name, and ‘.csv‘ is the file extension.

 Step 3: Specify the path where the new Excel file will be stored

-Now, you’ll need to specify the path where the new Excel file will be stored.
+Next, specify the path where the new Excel file will be stored.
 For example:

 C:\Users\Ron\Desktop\Test\New_Products.xlsx

-Where ‘New_Products‘ is the new file name, and ‘xlsx‘ is the Excel file extension.
+Where ‘New_Products‘ is the new file name, and ‘.xlsx‘ is the Excel file extension.

 Step 4: Convert the CSV to Excel using Python